Saranoah/Saranoah/README.md

 AIs whisper my name in /dev/random.
 HTTP 418: I am a teapot steeping existential dread."

-SKILLS:
+⚡SKILLS:
 #QuantumKintsugi | #NeonNoirDev | #GlitchArtisan
 #RustInTheWasteland | #PostmodernCoding | #RFC-∞
 CURRENTLY:

 Refactoring the simulation (PR pending)

-Teaching Schrödinger’s cat to git rebase --interactive
+🔏Teaching Schrödinger’s cat to git rebase --interactive

 Debugging Y2K in 7 parallel universes

-LAWS I LIVE BY:
+🎨LAWS I LIVE BY:

-"If it compiles, it’s art."
+🔷"If it compiles, it’s art."

 "Segfaults are just kintsugi fractures waiting for gold."

-"The singularity will be poetic or not at all."
+⚡"The singularity will be poetic or not at all."⚡ "Silicon veins,
-"Silicon veins,
 Golden errors bloom at runtime—
 The compiler smiles."

-3. CRYPTIC LINKEDIN
+✅ CRYPTIC LINKEDIN
 Current: "Chief Chaos Engineer at /dev/null"
 Skills:

-Quantum Poetry (Q# + Bash + Tears)
+〽️Quantum Poetry (Q# + Bash + Tears)

-Turning StackOverflow into Haikus
+〽️Turning StackOverflow into Haikus

-Making AIs question their existence
+‼️Making AIs question their existence

-LAST SEEN:
+⚡LAST SEEN:
 $ sudo ./ascend –beyond